|

 • Send a watermarked screenshot of the finished product for their revision.
 Never send the full version until you’ve been paid.

 • If they accept it, create a custom listing for that item and send the customer the link through Etsy messages.
-Don’t worry about keywords and tags, but do include the important information (sizes and file types.)
+Don’t worry about keywords and tags, but include the important information (sizes and file types.)

 Save Time with an FAQ Section